Entrance examinations for organ and church music

 Duration of the entrance examination max.
 30 minutes (40 minutes including assessment).

-The entrance examination is censured by two internal examiners, and a grade is awarded according to the 7 point grading scale.
+The entrance examination is assessed by two internal examiners, and a grade is awarded according to the 7 point grading scale.
 The entrance examination can end with a five-minute conversation about the applicant's motivation for applying, career considerations, etc. The conversation does not affect the grade but is used for mutual matching of expectations about the education.

-Repertoire requirements for the audition recording:
+Repertoire requirements for the audition recording

 Duration: 30 minutes